Leabhrán Eolais 2011-2012

 The school uniform must be worn on all school days other than on days of PE lessons or school sport activities or after school sports activities that take place immediately after school in the school hall.

 For Physical Education, runners are compulsory and pupils wear the school tracksuit.
-The school tracksuit may be worn with the white or green school polo shirt or with the school jersey.
+The school tracksuit is worn with a green school polo shirt or with the school jersey.

-Children have an option in finer weather to wear school shorts with the white or green school polo shirt or with the school jersey.
-The Physical Education uniform and school jackets are available from 4orm in the Carrigaline Business Park or on www.4orm.ie.
+Children have an option in finer weather to wear school shorts with the green school polo shirt or with the school jersey.
+The Physical Education uniform and school jackets/coats are available from 4orm in the Carrigaline Business Park or on www.4orm.ie.
 The school jersey is available for sale through the school.

 Children should have their names on their jackets, tracksuit tops and school jerseys and other personal property such as schoolbooks, copies, lunch boxes, flasks and beakers.